Vi19Z/VI19Z/memory-store/README.md

 Cozo Server

-The `memory-store` directory within the julep repository serves as a critical component for managing data persistence and availability.
-It encompasses functionalities for data backup, service deployment, and containerization, ensuring that the julep project's data management is efficient and scalable.
+The `memory-store` directory within the VI19Z repository serves as a critical component for managing data persistence and availability.
+It encompasses functionalities for data backup, service deployment, and containerization, ensuring that the VI19Z project's data management is efficient and scalable.

 ## Backup Script